 “Cool, you were able to rent a car,” I said.

 “Your weaver has a Montero?”

 “Yup,” she smiled as she walked towards the vehicle.

 Having worked with indigenous communities for roughly ten years, I know the rigors of this type of work all too well.
 Monthly meetings in far-flung places, daily phone calls and answering texts asking for money is the norm.
 When you work with marginalized communities, you invest more than your time; you invest your energy.
 Sometimes you are the business manager, planning for production and finances.
-Sometimes the guidance councilor, listening and giving advice regarding marital issues.
+Sometimes the guidance counselor, listening and giving advice regarding marital issues.
 There’s a lot of love and patience involved.
 Many of my communities do quite well, but a Montero?
 Anya must be doing something right.

 “Nanalo tayo ng award.”
 With a newspaper in hand, Anya sits around a group of handloom weavers.
 There are about 20 ladies huddled around, buzzing with excitement.
 The news article talks about an award that ANTHILL recently received from the Asia Pacific Economic Cooperation (APEC) Business Efficiency and Success Target (BEST) Awards.
 The word tayo is repeated as Anya speaks, and it is the key word here.
 It’s a powerful one; she uses this over and over to describe the achievements by ANTHILL, denoting collective ownership.

 Anya and her team at ANTHILL transform these textiles into the wearable pieces we see today.